nicolehao34/LeadGen.AI/README.md

 - 🔍 **Event Research**: Explore industry events with source citations (now scraped live from the FESPA website; more sources can be added)
 - 📋 **Stakeholder Personas**: Define and target specific roles within organizations
 - 🤖 **AI-Powered Lead Generation**: Generate qualified leads with match reasons and fit scores
-- 💼 **Lead Enrichment**: Enhance leads with company and stakeholder information
+- 💼 **Data Enrichment**: Enhance leads with extra company and stakeholder information
 - ✉️ **Personalized Outreach**: Generate custom outreach messages based on ICP and stakeholder
 - 📊 **Lead Management**: Review, filter, and export leads